Benj1x/Notes/SAD.md

 This class, has a lot of sections where everything in it seems important to me, sometime just for some context.
 Therefore, this class will probably just have a lot of what seems like copy pasting instead of just 'this one sentence seems important' kind of notes.

-Sections marked with <span style="color:Red">red</span> are extremly important for this subject, and should therefore be read and understood.

 # Lecture one

 ## Method